More Than Just Musings

 It was born in controversy, confusion, and distrust of the lower classes, including the business community from cobblers to cabinet makers, but also, of the fear of a sovereign presidency.
 At one point the Founding Fathers thought about having Congress elect the president and even mulled over the Senate electing one of its own as president.
-What would that have done to the separation of powers?,
+What would that have done to the separation of powers?

 Of the decision to settle on the Electoral College, Alexander Hamilton said that it is "not perfect," but "it is at least excellent."
 He believed "that the office of the President will never fall to the lot of any man who is not in an eminent degree endowed with the requisite qualifications."
 (TFP #68) How has that worked out?

 The EC also grossly violates individual rights - one citizen, one vote.
 With a population of 19.8 million New York gets one of its twenty-nine Electoral College votes for every 684,232 citizens.
 (19,842,724/29 = 684,232) While Montana with a population of 1,062,330 gets one of its three Electoral College slots for 354,110 citizens.
 (1,062,330/3 = 354,110).
 Does this make any sense in our 21st century democracy?

 The masses, disparaged intellectually and unappreciated politically, can gain some solace in that Hillary, a candidate in an eminent degree endowed with the requisite qualifications, won the popular vote by 2,864,974 over an office seeker not in an eminent degree endowed with the requisite qualifications.
 However, solace doesn't emend the shortcomings.
 Amendments do.